 EXERCISE 2.3 - ISOLATION STREAK PLATE

 OBSERVATIONS

-Use colored pencils to record the appearance of your isolation streak plate below, labeling the genus names for both organisms on the diagram and using appropriate terms to describe the growth in the table.
+Record the appearance of your isolation streak plate below, labeling both organisms on the diagram.
+Use appropriate terminology to describe the appearance of each colony type.
 Dispose of plates in the Petri plate discard container.